-This gives rise to a straightforward difference-in-differences estimator.
-Under the assumption of common trends stated previously, a comparison of growth rates estimates the impact of the New Deal on individuals residing in a pilot area, irrespective of whether they are eligible or not.
-Hence this comparison estimates the net effect of the program including any impact of general equilibrium effects and substitution.
+This gives rise to a straightforward difference in differences estimator.
+Under the assumption in (1), such a comparison of growth rates estimates the impact of the New Deal on individuals residing in a pilot area, irrespective of whether they are eligible or not; hence this comparison estimates the net effect of the program including any impact of general equilibrium effects and substitution.